dubiousjim/yagh/README.md

 The `bookmarks` line isn't necessary anymore; that's been built into the Mercurial core since version 1.8, released 1 March 2011.
 The `hggit` line can be included in your `~/.hgrc` if you like; but the versions of these tools that are distributed with yagh will also specify that in the individual repositories, so you really don't need to bother with it.

+To use `git-remote-hg`, the upstream Mercurial server you're interacting with needs to support bookmarks.
+So it either needs to be version `>=` 1.8, or it needs to have the bookmarks extension enabled.

 Finally, type *one of* the following:

     gmake && sudo gmake install-git-hg-again